danielharrell/does_music_move/does_music_move.md

 ***

-But so much, then, for *my* account of the kind of sense this space seems to make.
+But so much, then, for *my* account of the kind of sense this space finally makes.
 It is time to show why it also makes a kind of nonsense, despite my account, and all the masterpieces of tonal music notwithstanding.